 The Friends of Eddie Coyle – Criterion Collection DVD

 One of the best film noirs of the 1970s finally made its belated debut on DVD , thanks to Criterion.
-This vastly under-appreciated film from director Peter Yates features one of the last truly great performances from genre icon Robert Mitchum, at his world-weary, sleepy-eyed best as an aging hood.
-Peter Boyle excels in a low-key performance as a low-rent hit man, and Richard Jordan is superlative as a cynical and manipulative Fed.
-Steven Keats steals all his scenes as a scuzzy black market gun dealer.
+This under-appreciated film from director Peter Yates features one of the last great performances from genre icon Robert Mitchum, at his world-weary, sleepy-eyed best as an aging hood.
+Peter Boyle excels in a low-key performance as a low-rent hit man, as does Richard Jordan playing a cynical Fed.
+Steven Keats steals scenes as a scuzzy black market gun dealer.
 Paul Monash adapted his screenplay from the novel by George P. Higgins.
-A tough and lean slice of American neo-realism enhanced by DP Victor J. Kemper’s gritty, atmospheric use of the autumnal Boston locales.
+A tough, lean slice of American neo-realism enhanced by DP Victor J. Kemper’s gritty, atmospheric use of the autumnal Boston locales.
 Criterion’s restoration and transfer of the print is outstanding.